 Check out the best time to get tested for the 10 commonest S.T.Is

-It can be a bit difficult knowing or remembering the time frames or window period after which you can test for STIs.
+It can be a bit difficult to know or remember the time frames or window period after which you can test for STIs.
 We have done the research for you to discover the right time to test for some of the commonest STIs.
 So let’s get started:

 1. Chlamydia (Caused by the bacteria Chlamydia trachomatis)

 The best time to go for a test is 1 week after possible exposure.
-You should also get tested two weeks to three months after completing treatment to confirm you’re gonorrhoea-free.
+You should also get tested two weeks to three months after completing treatment to confirm you’re gonorrhea-free.

 3. Syphilis (Caused by the bacteria Treponema pallidum)